 - Wound cleansing and debridement.
 Topical ointments will be used to decrease pain to a tolerable level.

 - Consultation with other medical sources to control or correct underlying disease processes as needed.
+This may include visits with our dietitian and / or diabetes educator.

 - Full array of laboratory and support services to assist with diagnosis and treatment.